Osalumense/delta-armoring/README.md

 # delta-armoring

-A simple website for a vehicle admiring company
+A simple website for a vehicle amoring company